Bill Downs: The Korean War

 Downs covered the Korean War in 1950.
 When Edward R. Murrow and Bill Lawrence arrived in Tokyo, they saw a disheveled Downs running toward them saying "Go back, go back, you silly bastards.
 This ain't our kind of war.
 This one is for the birds."
 Murrow would later call it the best advice he ever ignored.

 Downs and Murrow worked from General Douglas MacArthur's Tokyo headquarters with the rest of the press corps.
-Military censorship of press broadcasts and cables caused fury among reporters stationed there; Downs' cables were among the scrutinized.
+Military censorship of press broadcasts and cables caused fury among reporters stationed there; Downs's cables were among the scrutinized.
 Murrow considered resigning, and while he did not go public with the issue, others did.
 In a cable to New York, Downs described the difficulty for correspondents to evaluate the early stages of the war during the North Korean offensive, saying: "If war correspondents in Korea have exaggerated American losses, it was [because] GHQ found neither the time nor the opportunity to reply to requests to expand the picture."

 While the reporting mostly involved radio, there were also televised broadcasts that tested the medium's effectiveness in war coverage.
 Downs contributed to Murrow's See It Now episode "Christmas in Korea."
 In one televised report, he stood in a decimated Korean village next to the remains of a peasant's home as the camera showed an old man holding the hand of a child as they walked down the road.
 Downs concluded in saying: "This is the side of war we don't see very much of, but probably it's the most important part of all."

 In 1951 he narrated an anti-crime series for CBS entitled "The Nation's Nightmare."
 Its 1952 vinyl release featured original artwork by Andy Warhol early in his career.
 The record sleeve is sought after due to its rarity, though the recording itself has been called "bizarre."